 Ever wonder where people go to get those great skyline pictures of Atlanta that you see on Instagram?

-These are nine of Atlanta's most photographed from spots:
+These are nine of Atlanta's most popular places to photograph the city lights:

 Jackson Street Bridge – Sitting pretty in Atlanta's Historic Old Fourth Ward, the iconic bridge rests above Freedom Parkway providing one of the most widely known positions from which to photograph the city.
 From sunrise to sunset and even after dark, you really can't go wrong with a picture from this beloved location.
 Map.